-If there is one area in which needs change quickly, it is medicine, and it is too easy to neglect the changes and capabilities as they
+If there is one area in which needs change quickly, it is medicine, and it is too easy to neglect the changes and capabilities as they are required to match those needs.

 The number of nurses educated in the schools of nursing has grown dramatically in the past 30 years; but the fact is, our unmet needs for nurses is still increasing rather than decreasing.
 The problem, it seems to me, is not due to any past failures to train or to recruit nurses; rather, the current shortage reflects a greatly increased demand more than it represents the declining supply.